Competitive caching with machine learned advice: Online Algorithms with Machine Learned Advice

 \subsection{Caching with ML Advice}

-To instantiate the framework for the caching problem, we need to define the oracle, the label space of the predictions, and their semantics.
-The element space $\mathcal{Z}$ corresponds to the universe of elements that may be requested.
-The input sequence $\sigma=z_1,z_2,\cdots, z_n$ is the actual sequence of elements that are requested (fixed in advance and oblivious to the choices of the algorithm but unknown to it).
+In order to instantiate the framework to the caching problem, we need to specify the items of the input sequence $\sigma$, the prediction model $\mathcal{H}$ (and thereby the label space $\mathcal{Y}$), as well as the loss function $\ell$.
+Each item corresponds to one request $\sigma_i$; the latter is associated with an element $z(\sigma_i)\in\mathcal{Z}$ and features $x(\sigma_i)\in\mathcal{X}$ that encapsulate any information available to the machine learning algorithm.
+The element space $\mathcal{Z}$ consists of the $m$ elements of the caching problem defined in Section~\ref{ssec:ml_basics}.
+The exact choice of the feature space $\mathcal{X}$ is orthogonal to our setting, though of course richer features typically lead to smaller errors.
+The input sequence $\sigma=(\sigma_1,\sigma_2,\ldots)$ of the requested items is assumed to be fixed in advance and is oblivious to the realized randomness of the algorithm but unknown to the algorithm.

-Each element $z_i\in \mathcal{Z}$ has corresponding features $x_i$.
-These can encapsulate everything that is known about $z_i$ at the time $i$, for example, the times that $z_i$ arrived in the past.
-The exact choice of $\mathcal{X}$ is orthogonal to our setting, though of course richer features typically lead to smaller errors.